 Second Hand Triumph Scrambler 900

-As it’s the first owner that takes the big hit on depreciation, once you come to sell it, you won’t be far off getting your money back either.
+As it’s the first owner that takes the big hit on depreciation, once you come to sell it on, you won’t be far off getting your money back either.

 Used Ducati Scrambler 800 Icon

-The original Ducati Scramblers were built from 1962 until 1975 and this is the modern take on those early ground breaking bikes.
+The original Ducati Scramblers were built from 1962 until 1975 and this is the modern take on those early ground breaking dual purpose motorcycles.

-It has the original Ducati Monster engine and is a very popular retro Scrambler.
-If you plan on lots of off road riding try to find the Desert Sled variation.
+It has the old air cooled 800cc Ducati Monster engine and is a very popular retro Scrambler.
+If you plan on doing some off road riding try to find the Desert Sled variation.

 Old bikers have a habit of falling for the Scrambler style as they remind them of the bikes they rode in their youth.
 They buy them on a whim then they get used a few sunny Sundays a year before the wife realises it’s just taking up valuable room in the garage and slaps it on eBay.

 If I were in my late teens again and looking for my first cheap Scrambler to learn to ride on I would be ordering the Mutt Hilts 125cc or the FB Mondial Flat Track.